|6th Five Year Plan||

 country.
 The experience gained in this field so far is encouraging, rich

 and useful.
-It is desirable to conduct extensive R&D on biogas.
+It is desirable to conduct extensive R and D on biogas.
 Studies

 sliould be conducted on the improvement of the efficiency of biogas plants